-Since 2001, MetaVR has been the primary supplier of 3D real-time visuals for the A-10 Full Mission Trainer (FMT) used in the A-10 Aircrew Training System.
+Since 2001, MVRsimulation has been the primary supplier of 3D real-time visuals for the A-10 Full Mission Trainer (FMT) used in the A-10 Aircrew Training System.
 The U.S. Air Force currently uses 384 VRSG licenses and 5 Terrain Tools licenses to equip new and existing sites with networked training systems that train U.S. pilots for close air support missions in conjunction with JTAC simulators.

 The A-10 Aircrew Training System is defined as a Full Mission Trainer (FMT), a Hand-on-Throttle and Stick Trainer (HOTAS), a Brief/De-Brief System, and their supporting systems and equipment.

-The A-10 FMT uses MetaVR visuals for the out-the-window and sensor views and consists of a high-fidelity replica of an A-10 aircraft cockpit, an Instructor Operator Station (IOS), a visual system and other equipment that provides trainees initial and ongoing training for flight, mission, and tactics.
+The A-10 FMT uses MVRsimulation visuals for the out-the-window and sensor views and consists of a high-fidelity replica of an A-10 aircraft cockpit, an Instructor Operator Station (IOS), a visual system and other equipment that provides trainees initial and ongoing training for flight, mission, and tactics.
 The HOTAS trainer is an A-10C precision-engagement functionality trainer used for initial A-10C pilot conversion and training.

-Ten sites have one or more MetaVR-based A-10 FMT simulators: Baltimore Air National Guard Base (ANGB), MD, Barksdale Air Force Base (AFB), LA, Boise ANGB, Gowan Field, ID, Davis-Monthan AFB, AZ, Ft.
+Ten sites have one or more MVRsimulation-based A-10 FMT simulators: Baltimore Air National Guard Base (ANGB), MD, Barksdale Air Force Base (AFB), LA, Boise ANGB, Gowan Field, ID, Davis-Monthan AFB, AZ, Ft.
 Smith ANGB, AR, Ft.
 Wayne ANGB, IN, Moody AFB, GA, Osan AB, Korea, Selfridge ANGB, MI, and Whiteman AFB, MO.

 Click here to see a video of an A-10 FMT demonstration at Davis Monthan AFB to ROTC cadets from Embry-Riddle Aeronautical University.

-The base FMT simulator configuration uses MetaVR VRSG to drive an eight-screen display configured to fit within a nine foot ceiling.
+The base FMT simulator configuration uses VRSG to drive an eight-screen display configured to fit within a nine foot ceiling.
 This operational configuration is a derivative of the Mobile Modular Display for Advanced Research and Training (M2DART).
 Other visual channels are used to provide the sensor views, such as for the A-10 Maverick missile and Sniper Advanced Targeting Pod (ATP).

-All MetaVR visual systems were delivered with the latest version of VRSG software, which contains MetaVR's 3D content libraries.
+All MVRsimulation visual systems were delivered with the latest version of VRSG software, which contains MetaVR's 3D content libraries.
 The 3D military vehicle library, which contains a significant number of unique entity models, includes the distributed mission training (DMT) 3D model set at no additional charge.